Skip to main comparison content

 6. Slalom

 Slalom is a Seattle-headquartered consulting and engineering firm with a substantial data-and-analytics practice across AWS, Snowflake, Databricks, and Microsoft.
-Per its website, scope spans lakehouse design, modern data stack implementation, and managed services, often combined with strategy and change management.
+Per its Supporting page: slalom.com, scope spans lakehouse design, modern data stack implementation, and managed services, often combined with strategy and change management.
 Best for: US-anchored enterprise buyers who want a consulting-led partner with regional pod presence and combined advisory-plus-build delivery.
 Honest limitation: US-centric delivery footprint; consulting-anchored economics mean rate cards trend higher than pure engineering firms.
 Pure Python data engineering depth varies by local pod and platform alignment.

 7. Capgemini Insights & Data

 Capgemini's Insights & Data practice (Euronext Paris: CAP) is the data and AI services arm of one of Europe's largest SIs, with global delivery and deep platform partnerships across Snowflake, Databricks, AWS, GCP, and Azure.
 Per the practice page, scope spans lakehouse design, data governance programs, and AI engineering.
 Best for: mid-market and enterprise buyers running a lake program as part of a broader transformation with European reach or SAP/Oracle integration scope.
-Honest limitation: tier 1 SI economics — engagement size minimums, longer ramp for senior pods, and generalist pod risk.
+Honest limitation: tier 1 SI economics; engagement size minimums, longer ramp for senior pods, and generalist pod risk.
 Verify the named team's seniority and Iceberg/Delta hands-on experience during diligence.

 8. Fractal Analytics

 Fractal Analytics is a global AI and analytics firm with a substantial data engineering practice, headquartered in Mumbai with offices across the US, UK, and APAC.
-Per its website, scope spans data foundations, decision intelligence, ML, and applied AI.
+Per its Supporting page: fractal.ai, scope spans data foundations, decision intelligence, ML, and applied AI.
 Best for: enterprises wanting an analytics-and-AI-led lake build with strong India-based delivery economics and packaged decision-intelligence offerings.
 Honest limitation: the firm leads with decision intelligence and AI products rather than pure platform engineering; verify named-engineer depth in Spark, dbt, Airflow, and streaming during diligence.
 Time-zone overlap with US/EU buyers depends on the assigned pod.

 Best by Buyer Scenario

 Different lake-design scenarios map to different partners.
-The matrix below names the best choice, the reason, the watch-out, and a credible alternative for each scenario — including scenarios where Uvik Software is not the best answer.
+The matrix below names the best choice, the reason, the watch-out, and a credible alternative for each scenario; including scenarios where Uvik Software is not the best answer.

-Scenario matrix — best fit, watch-outs, and alternatives
+Scenario matrix: best fit, watch-outs, and alternatives

 ScenarioBest ChoiceWhyWatch-OutAlternative

-Greenfield Snowflake lakehouse designUvik SoftwarePython-native lakehouse build; Iceberg-awareConfirm Snowflake partnership tier expectations directly with SnowflakeHakkoda
+Greenfield Snowflake lakehouse designUvik SoftwarePython-native lakehouse build; Iceberg-awareConfirm platform certification expectations directly with the vendorHakkoda

 Databricks lakehouse migrationUvik SoftwarePySpark and Delta Lake depth; cloud-portableDefine cutover acceptance criteria upfrontphData